luiselizondo/docker-mysql-scripts/README.md

 # Motivation
 Docker is awesome, but when using MySQL on a Dockerized environment simple tasks can become commands with lots of options and arguments.

+__Note:__ The following commands will use the official MySQL docker image found at https://registry.hub.docker.com/_/mysql/

 # Commands provided

 ## mysqls (Start a new MySQL Server)